Update: In June 2021, dPoW switched to the Litecoin network for more efficient cross-chain notarizations.

 Finally, the Notary Node network performs back notarizations to all dPoW-protected chains.
 This informs each individual network that a successful notarization was completed and identifies which block was notarized.

 At that point, networks will not accept any changes to a notarized block or any blocks that preceded it.
 After a notarization is completed, dPoW-secured chains cannot be re-organized beyond the most recently notarized block.
 In other words, the history of every chain using delayed Proof of Work (dPoW) security becomes totally immutable once a notarization is complete.

 The entire dPoW process described occurs roughly every ten minutes.
 This provides a constant and extremely high level of security to all dPoW-protected chains.
-As such, hackers would need to overpower the Bitcoin network and the Komodo network in order to destroy the notarized block hashes before they could disrupt or alter any blockchain using delayed Proof of Work (dPoW) security.
+As such, hackers would need to overpower the Litecoin network and the Komodo network in order to destroy the notarized block hashes before they could disrupt or alter any blockchain using delayed Proof of Work (dPoW) security.

 Delayed Proof of Work (dPoW) as a Service